viciousviper/DokanCloudFS/README.md

 - Mounting of cloud storage volumes as removable drives into Windows Explorer
   - number of mounted volumes only limited by available drive letters
   - mounting of multiple accounts of the same cloud storage service in parallel
+  - automatic re-authentication to cloud storage services after first login (optional AES encryption of persisted account credentials and authentication tokens)
 - Full support for interactive file manipulation in Winows Explorer including but not limited to
   - copying and moving of multiple files and folders between DokanCloudFS drives and other drives
   - opening of files in default application via Mouse double click
   - right-click-menu on drive, files, and folders with access to menu commands and drive/file properties
   - thumbnails display for media files
-- transparent client-side encryption and decryption of all file content via AESCrypt
+- Transparent client-side encryption and decryption of all file content via AESCrypt
   - encryption key configurable per drive
+  - unencrypted files may be read and will be encrypted on modification

 ## Supported Cloud storage services